Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/11/two-finalists-in-supercomputing.md

 Now, both software codes have been optimised for hybrid computer systems on Piz Daint, and doctoral students Sascha Brück and Mauro Calderara have developed a new algorithm called SplitSolve to greatly reduce the computing time and allow for the analysis of structures with over 50,000 atoms.
 SplitSolve enables parallel and simultaneous computing on CPUs and GPUs.

-## Focus on cancer

 Luisier is convinced that “with the help of Titan, we have redefined the boundaries for quantum transport simulations.
 The simulations are now realistic enough to be of direct benefit to experimental research into nanodevices.”

 Simulated flow of red blood cells through a predefined structure.
 (Graphics: CSElab)

+## Focus on cancer

 The second research team from ETH that has been nominated for the Gordon Bell Prize is led by ETH Professor Petros Koumoutsakos of the Computational Science & Engineering Laboratory (CSElab).
 In collaboration with researchers from the Università della Svizzera italiana, the United States (Brown University, NVIDIA) and Italy (CNR and University of Rome), the team used the Titan supercomputer to run state-of-the-art simulations of the flow of micron-sized red blood cells and tumour cells through microfluidic channels.
 According to the researchers, the geometric details and the number of cells have been improved by two orders of magnitude; thus the study redefines the boundaries for simulating flows through micron-scale devices.

-## Gordon Bell Prize

 This has enabled the computational scientists to emulate the laboratory experiments (lab-on-a-chip) of other researchers looking at how tumour cells could be filtered out of the blood to allowfor the early diagnosis of metastatic cancer.
 Just as in an experiment, the simulation shows the behaviour of blood that flows through a system made up of columns of a certain size and shape, arranged in rows.
 Because of the geometry of the device and the structure of the cells, the larger tumour cells, which measure in diameter about 25 microns - three times larger than red blood cells - drift to the side of the device so they can be separated out of the bloodstream and identified.